Projects of DRDO: Anti-tank guided missile

-Cannon-launched guided projectile

 SAMHO

 Developed as an indigenous replacement for LAHAT against heavily armoured vehicle and low flying objects.
 It can be fired from 120 mm rifled gun on Arjun MBT.

 MPATGM

 Man Portable Anti-Tank Guided Missile or MPATGM, is a third generation fire-and-forget anti-tank guided missile derived from Nag project under IGMDP developed by DRDO in collaboration with private sector defence contractor VEM Technologies.

 SANT

-A fourth generation ATGM developed from NAG as a stand-off range weapon that comes with dual seeker configuration.
+A helicopter launched fourth generation ATGM developed from NAG as a stand-off range weapon that comes with dual seeker configuration.

 Cruise missile

 Brahmos

 Launched as a joint venture between India's DRDO and the Russian NPO, the BrahMos programme aims at creating a range of missile systems derived from the Yakhont missile system.
 Named the "BrahMos" after the Brahmaputra and the Moskva rivers, the project has been highly successful.

 The Indian Navy has ordered the BrahMos Naval version, both slant-launched and vertically launched, for its ships; the Indian Army has ordered two regiments worth of land-launched missiles for long-range strike; and an air-launched version is in development for the Indian Air Force's Su-30 MKIs and the Navy's Tu-142 long-range aircraft.

 The DRDO has been responsible for the navigational systems on the BrahMos, aspects of its propulsion, airframe and seeker, plus its Fire Control Systems, Mobile Command posts and Transporter Erector Launcher.

 An upgraded version of the 290 km-range BrahMos supersonic cruise missile was successfully test-fired by India on 2 December 2010 from Integrated Test Range (ITR) at Chandipur off the Odisha coast.

 "Block III version of BrahMos with advanced guidance and upgraded software, incorporating high manoeuvres at multiple points and steep dive from high altitude was flight tested successfully from Launch Complex III of ITR," its Director S P Dash said after the test-firing from a mobile launcher at 1100 hours.
 The 8.4-metre missile which can fly at 2.8 times the speed of sound is capable of carrying conventional warheads of up to 300 kg for a range of 290 km.

 It can effectively engage ground targets from an altitude as low as ten metres for surgical strikes at terror training camps across the border without causing collateral damage.
 BrahMos is capable of being launched from multiple platforms like submarine, ship, aircraft and land based Mobile Autonomous Launchers (MAL).
 The Block III BrahMos has the capability of scaling mountain terrain and can play a vital role in precision strike in the northern territories.
 The advanced cruise missile can fly close to the rough geographies and kill the target A five-year development timeframe is anticipated.

 The hypersonic Brahmos 2 is to be developed as a follow on to the original Brahmos.
 The missile would fly at speeds of 5-7 Mach.